NeptuneHub/k3s-supreme-waffle/velero/README.md

-Velero is a software that you can use to make backup of the entire K3S (volume, deployment, service, and so on) and is composed by a CLI part and the POD part that run on the cluster.
+Velero is an application that you can use to make backup of the entire K3S (volume, deployment, service, and so on) and is composed by a CLI part and the POD part that run on the cluster.

 The backup is made on a Bucket, several are support (about this look the official references).
 We used it with AWS S3 Bucket AND with a local deployment of minio (that is also S3 compatible).